nicegraham/selenium-grid2-api/README.md

 selenium-grid2-api
 ==================

 This is an attempt to document the Grid2 API endpoints, along with some code to interact with same and give some sample custom proxies, html renderers and capability matchers.
+Oh, and some servlets too.